sussner/CNC14Camera/README.md

 **Q**: My camera does not show up in the camera-menu anymore.
 How can I fix it?

 **A**: At the first start, all found cameras are put into the menu and some default settings are used.
-   When the program exits, the settings and the used camera are stored in the registry (Windows) or in a config-file (e.g. .config/CNC14Camera/CNC14Camera.conf on Ubuntu-Linux).
+   When the program exits, the settings and the used camera are stored in the registry (Windows registry:
+   Computer\HKEY_CURRENT_USER\Software\CNC14Camera) or in a config-file (e.g. .config/CNC14Camera/CNC14Camera.conf
+   on Ubuntu-Linux).
 On MacOS the config-file is located at $HOME/Library/Preferences/com.cnc14camera.CNC14Camera.plist.
    When the camera-software is run again, the settings of the config-file are applied.
 If the device for the camera does not match exactly, it is ignored.
 This may happen if the order of USB devices has changed, e.g. if you have added a new USB device or removed one.